mazerius/rx-extensions/README.md

-# Extensions that integrate RxJS with the time management functionality of Khronos (https://github.com/mazerius/khronos)
+# Extensions that integrate RxJS with the time management functionality of Khronos (https://github.com/mazerius/khronos).

-This project is the software implementation of the reactive extensions proposed in [1].
+This project is the software implementation of the reactive extensions proposed in [1], which build on top op the RxJS implementation of ReactiveX (https://github.com/ReactiveX/rxjs).
 These extensions remove the need for static signal timeout specification at compile time, thus simplifying time management and facilitating the development of CPS applications.
 More concretely, the proposed extensions utilize Khronos [2] to provide developers with language support to precisely trade off timeliness versus completeness of the data produced by the underlying CPS infrastructure in their reactive programs.